 Other frauds include two women entering a town with a man.
 The man would rent rooms for the women who used to go for shopping the next day.
 Once they had shopped, they would instruct the manager to deliver the goods back to their rooms for them to try.
 Once they received the goods, they would disappear.

-By 1820 the idea of insurance was now understood by the locals.
+By 1820 the idea of insurance now understood the locals.
 There were around 17 stock life insurance companies in New York alone.
 There were, however, a lot of losses related to insurance companies.
 Thirty-three life insurance companies failed from 1870 to 1872 and around 48 from 1873 and 1877.

 After 1910, life insurance experienced steady growth in the United States.
 The annual growth rate of insurance from 1910–90 was approximately 8.4 percent.
 However, the property-liability